 5. Conan O’Brien

-After graduation Conan left for Los Angeles, where he got a writing job on an HBO show called Not Necessarily the News.
+After graduation, Conan left for Los Angeles, where he got a writing job on an HBO show called Not Necessarily the News.
 Conan honed his comedic talents writing for television and performing improv, eventually catching the eye of Saturday Night Live producer Lorne Michaels.
-In 1988 Conan become a writer for SNL, creating famous sketches like “Mr. Short Term Memory “ and “Girlwatchers.”
+In 1988 Conan became a writer for SNL, creating famous sketches like “Mr. Short Term Memory “ and “Girlwatchers.”
 The SNL writers won an Emmy that year.
-Conan went on to leave SNL in 1991 to join the writing staff of The Simpsons.
+Conan left SNL in 1991 to join the writing staff of The Simpsons.
 He would be an essential writer on the show, and eventually worked his way up to Supervising Producer.

 In 1992 Johnny Carson announced he would retire from late night television, leaving some huge shoes to fill.
-When NBC ended up choosing Jay Leno over David Letterman, a spot was open for a host of late night talk show that would compete with Leno.
+When NBC chose Jay Leno over David Letterman, a spot was open for a host of late night talk show that would compete with Leno.
 Although Conan was talented and hilarious, he didn’t appear to have the confident gregarious qualities that traditionally exist in a late night host, but the network took a chance on him.
-Conan used his tall, lanky, awkward presence to his advantage, often making a lot of awkward self-depreciating jokes at his own expense.
+Conan used his tall, lanky, awkward presence to his advantage, regularly making self-depreciating jokes at his own expense.
 He would become a new breed of late night host.
 Not a smooth-talking comic we all look up to, but a tortured clown trying to get through the day.
 Conan’s career spans the entire entertainment industry, and some of the funniest shows of the 20th century, but it all started writing wacky magazine articles in college.

 4. Demetri Martin